maustinstar/liquid/Docs/Liquid Implementation Guide.md

 Select `n` points from the point cloud.
 To ensure the path maintains definition, the cloud is divided into `n` segments with one point selected from each.

 #### Step 3: Control Points
-Bezier control points define the shape of an arc.
-For a consistent path, the last control point of an arc should be tangent to the following point and the first control point of the next arc.

 For each point in the anchor array, use the slope between the previous and next neighbors to define the local tangent.
 For an arc between two points, the first control point is found by: 1) calculating the distance between the two points.
 2) travelling 1/3 of this distance in the direction of the left point's local tangent.
 The first control point is found by: 1) calculating the distance between the two points.
 2) travelling -1/3 of this distance in the direction of the right point's local tangent.

 ## Design Choices